jlleongarcia/jlleongarcia/content/blog/da-time.md

 ## Overcome the *Analysis Paralysis*

-When presented with too many options, you might be consfused and not sure how to move forward.
+When presented with **too many options**, you might be consfused and not sure how to move forward.

 Stop for a moment and break the concepts in steps.

 Look for the first minute activity that would make you be one step closer to completion.

 ## Prioritize Work